Top 10 tips to improve call handling

 9. Don’t hang up without a positive outcome

-If your enquiry is for a product you don’t have in stock, try to offer an alternative.
-Don’t let the customer end the call feeling disappointed because you were unable to offer a suitable solution.
+If the enquiry is for a product you don’t have in stock, try to offer an alternative.
+Don’t let the call end with a disappointed customer because you were unable to offer a suitable solution.
 Many callers enquire about a specific item they have seen advertised but may be unaware that you have much more on offer.
-When call handling, make sure you tell the caller about other items and cross and up-sell where you can.
+Make sure you tell the caller about other items and cross and up-sell where you can.

 10. Be consistent

-When call handling, ensure that everyone throughout the business answers the telephone in the same way after a certain amount of rings.
-If your company name comes through clearly and concisely and you sound warm and approachable every time, the customer will feel comfortable and more likely to do business as a result.
+When call handling, ensure that everyone throughout the business answers the telephone in the same way within a certain number of rings.
+If your company name comes through clearly and concisely, and you sound warm and approachable every time, the customer will feel comfortable and more likely to do business as a result.